 DRY END button, and do the same for

 DROP.
 After the roast completes, hit the off button.
 Congratulations on your first roast.
 At the end of the roast you hit

 OFF to stop the recording.
 When you hit

 RESET, the current profile and background profile are removed and Artisan is reset to be ready for a new roast.
 You don’t have to

 NOTE: Unplug Your Laptop Before You Roast

-For most people, unless you have a USB isolator you need to unplug your computer when using Artisan or will get feedback loops that will create all sorts of crazy spikes in the graph.
-If you are using a desktop I guess you need to get an isolator.
+For some people, unless you have a USB isolator, you need to unplug your computer when using Artisan or you may get feedback loops that may create unwanted spikes in the graph.
+If you are using a desktop, you may need an isolator if you are seeing the spikes.